 5 Unexpected Health Benefits of Gardening

-Anyone who enjoys gardening understands how spending time in the fresh air and sun feels good, but you might be surprised to learn about some of the more unexpected health benefits of gardening.
+Anyone who enjoys gardening knows that spending time in the fresh air and sun feels good.
+However, gardening has other unexpected health benefits.
 Horticultural therapy has become a common treatment for a number of therapeutic and rehabilitative goals, and you can reap many of those benefits just by digging and planting right in your own backyard.
 The health benefits of gardening are clear!

 Here are five ways developing your green thumb is good for you:

-Gardening has been proven to dramatically boost self-esteem and mood even after just one session.
+Gardening may dramatically boost self-esteem and mood even after just one session.
 The act of staying in the moment and focusing on a single task also reduces stress and calms the nerves by decreasing cortisol, the body’s primary stress hormone.